Houston Livestock Show and Rodeo: Grounds

 Visitors who are not attending the rodeo and concert can purchase a lower-cost general admission ticket to gain access to all of NRG Park except the stadium.

-According to livestock show CEO Joel Cowley, "if we can draw people here for a concert or a carnival or a rodeo and teach them something about agriculture, it’s a win in regard to our mission."
+According to livestock show CEO Joel Cowley, "if we can draw people here for a concert or a carnival or a rodeo and teach them something about agriculture, it's a win in regard to our mission."
 NRG Center contains AgVenture, which provides educational displays about agriculture and the origins of the food for sale at grocery stores.
-More than 61,000 schoolchildren visited AgVenture in 2015 on official tours.
+More than 61,000 school children visited AgVenture in 2015 on official tours.
 Displays include an area where attendees can see cows, pigs, and sheep give birth or see chickens hatch.
 There are also displays with live rabbits and honeybees.
 NRG Center also hosts a large vendor area.

 The grounds feature an area where children can do pretend farm chores and compete in races using pedal-driven tractors.
 There is also a petting zoo, pony and camel rides, and a full carnival and midway.
-Over the course of the 20-day event in 2015, visitors purchased over $23 million of food outside of the stadium.

 Other competitions are held throughout the three weeks at NRG Center and NRG Arena.
 These include open cattle shows and a paint horse competition.
 Children with mental and physical disabilities are invited to compete in the Lil' Rustlers Rodeo, which offers imitation rodeo events, such as riding a stick horse.

 Free educational seminars are available throughout the three weeks of the livestock show.
 They are open to the public and cover topic related to wildlife, agricultural in general, and farming and hunting.

 Adults can visit The Hideout, a temporary dance hall located in a large tent near NRG Arena.
 After the show in NRG Stadium concludes, The Hideout features live music from new artists.
 Several past performers at The Hideout, including the Dixie Chicks, Blake Shelton, Keith Urban, and the Eli Young Band, later became headliners at the main rodeo show.
 Approximately 2,000-3,000 people visit The Hideout each evening.